cobianzo/asim-solar-project/README.md

 # Setup the minimum project:

-- In this project, we create a custom Gravity Form with 3 steps, every step needs a `coco-gravity-form-map-map` field (which an Add on developed by me included in as submodule repo in this project)
+- In this project, we create a custom Gravity Form with 4 steps, The first 3 steps need a `coco-gravity-form-map-map` field (which is an Add on developed by me included in as git submodule repo in this project)

   - We need a license for Gravity Forms. http://localhost:8777/wp-admin/admin.php?page=gf_settings
   - We need to add an Google API Key and a Map ID in the GForms settings.
+	- We need a Google Solar API Key to include in /wp-admin/options-general.php?page=coco_solar_settings
-  - We have a xml form ready to import.
+  - We have a .json gravity form ready to import (best option).
 However, here the instructions to create it yourself

   **The form edition**